Emanjo/Receipt-tracker/README.md

-# JavaScript full stack project
+# Receipt tracker
 A full stack project with JavaScript.
+The purpose of this app is to learn JS as a fullstack programmig language.
+It implements Node.js, Express.js, MongoDB and Vue.js.

 ***
-In this project I will make an webapplication that tracks your receipts.
+The app keeps track of your receipts and shows different kinds of stats like how much money you spent on a certain retailer etc.

 ### Functionality
-- Log receipts, amounts and date
+- Log receipts
-- List receipts
+- Display statistics based on the receipts stored.
-- Statistics (graphs)
+- ++